slick/slick/CONTRIBUTING.md

 For larger projects that have invested a lot of time and resources into their current documentation and samples scheme (like for example Play), it is understandable that it will take some time to migrate to this new model.
 In these cases someone from the project needs to take the responsibility of manual QA and verifier for the documentation and samples.

+## External Dependencies

+All the external runtime dependencies for the project, including transitive dependencies, must have an open source license that is equal to, or compatible with, [Apache 2](http://www.apache.org/licenses/LICENSE-2.0).

+This must be ensured by manually verifying the license for all the dependencies for the project:

+1. Whenever a committer to the project changes a version of a dependency (including Scala) in the build file.
+2. Whenever a committer to the project adds a new dependency.
+3. Whenever a new release is cut (public or private for a customer).

+Which licenses that are compatible with Apache 2 are defined in [this doc](http://www.apache.org/legal/3party.html#category-a), where you can see that the licenses that are listed under ``Category A`` automatically compatible with Apache 2, while the ones listed under ``Category B`` needs additional action:
+> “Each license in this category requires some degree of [reciprocity](http://www.apache.org/legal/3party.html#define-reciprocal); therefore, additional action must be taken in order to minimize the chance that a user of an Apache product will create a derivative work of a reciprocally-licensed portion of an Apache product without being aware of the applicable requirements.”

+Each project must also create and maintain a list of all dependencies and their licenses, including all their transitive dependencies.
+This can be done in either in the documentation or in the build file next to each dependency.

 ## Work In Progress

 It is ok to work on a public feature branch in the GitHub repository.
 Something that can sometimes be useful for early feedback etc. If so then it is preferable to name the branch accordingly.
 This can be done by either prefix the name with ``wip-`` as in ‘Work In Progress’, or use hierarchical names like ``wip/..``, ``feature/..`` or ``topic/..``.
 Either way is fine as long as it is clear that it is work in progress and not ready for merge.
 This work can temporarily have a lower standard.
 However, to be merged into master it will have to go through the regular process outlined above, with Pull Request, review etc..